asbjornenge/politicus/README.md

   * It's probably a good idea to make sure people care about this petition?
   * Leaning towards yes - but it can be a variable
 * Should we allow blank votes?
+* Instead of petition votes having a cost, should votes be earned?
+By creating Bits that gets high number of votes?